Skip to content

 What is a DID?

 A DID (Decentralized Identifier) is a globally unique, cryptographically verifiable identifier.
-Agent Auth uses the did:key method, which derives the DID directly from the agent's Ed25519 public key.
+Agent Auth by Vigil uses the did:key method, which derives the DID directly from the agent's Ed25519 public key.
 Once registered, the DID is portable everywhere.

 What SDKs are available?